 Prof Marilyn Palmer MBE (Vice-Chair)

 Marilyn read history at Oxford, but came across industrial archaeology there at the same time that the CBA recognised the discipline and set up the Industrial Monuments Survey in the 1960s.
 Having taught industrial archaeology in adult education, she was eventually able to pursue it at university level and has worked hard to ensure its academic acceptance and to define a methodological framework for the study of industrial structures and landscapes within an archaeological context.
 Europe’s first Professor of Industrial Archaeology, she was Head of the School of Archaeology and Ancient History at the University of Leicester from 2000–2006, teaching post-medieval and industrial archaeology and the archaeology of standing buildings.
 Recently retired, she is now a Leverhulme Emeritus Fellow, researching the social impact of technological innovation on country house estates.
 She continues the CBA’s pioneer recognition of the place archaeology plays in the study of the modern world, and believes strongly in the role that CBA regional groups play in linking professionals and volunteers in studying the archaeology of all periods.

 Dr Emma Plunkett Dillon (Vice-Chair)

-Emma started to work for The National Trust in Wales in 1985 and now manages a team of archaeologists covering the West Midlands, Wessex Devon and Cornwall.
+Emma started to work for The National Trust in Wales in 1985 and is and now Head of Conservation for the Trust in Wales.
 In addition, she has responsibility for a portfolio of properties in South Wales including Dinefwr, where two overlapping Roman forts were recently discovered.
 She was policy officer for CBA Cymru/Wales between 1998 and 2006 and chairman between 2003 and 2006.
 Through membership of Wales Environment Link and as an independent voice, she has promoted the significance of the Historic Environment in Wales and the contribution that this can make to delivering the wider social and economic objectives of the Welsh Assembly Government.
 Emma’s appointment as a Trustee brings a Welsh perspective to strategic planning within the CBA and also to ensure that central policy and projects are more widely disseminated in Wales.

 Bob Sydes (Honorary Secretary)